nagypet/ngface/README.md

 - Spring boot and Angular are used, but other fronend/backend technologies can be implemented
 - The design can be customized
 - MVC pattern is used in the backend
+- Predefined and custom formatters can be assigned to widgets and table cells, such as `FormatCurrency.EUR`
 - Backend code can be mostly generated similar to `ng generate`

 ## Why?